-Intermediate Spanish II (3-0)

-This course continues the study of Spanish language and culture.
-It immerses the student in current, living Spanish in everyday situations.
+SPAN 202 Upon Request Intermediate Spanish II (3-0) 3 Credits immerses the student in current, living Spanish in everyday situations.
 Its focus is on communication proficiency.
 This class may apply toward a major requirement for the A.A. in Spanish or may apply toward a foreign language requirement for a bachelor of arts.
 (Prerequisite: SPAN 201 or permission of instructor)